-The legislation is being “rushed through” Parliament at a time when ministers know the public have grown accustomed to having their freedoms restricted as a result of the pandemic, the barrister said.
+Ministers appeared to want to “rush through” the legislation at a time when the public had grown accustomed to having their freedoms restricted as a result of the pandemic, the barrister said.

-“For something like this to be voted upon, in the middle of a lockdown, when it effectively will affect the rights of people to get on the streets and make our voices heard, that’s a very worrying use of Parliament.”
+“For something like this to be voted upon, in the middle of a lockdown, when it effectively will affect the rights of people to get on the streets and make our voices heard, that’s a very worrying use of Parliament,” he added.

 Labour MPs were set to abstain from voting on the bill but the party decided to vote against it after Metropolitan police broke up the Clapham Common vigil for Sarah Everard.
 However the bill passed its second reading in Parliament by 359 votes to 263, a majority of 96.

-It will now move to committee stage, where amendments can be proposed.
+The bill now moves to committee stage, where amendments can be proposed.
 It will then come back to Parliament for a third reading and final vote before moving to the House of Lords.

 It is at this point demonstrators must put pressure on the Government to throw it out entirely, according to Sutcliffe, as well as when it makes its way to the Lords later in the year.